A Case For Wireless Refrigerant Probes

 Right off the top let me state loud and clear.
 The tool does not make the tech.

 Let that sink in before you move on.

 A good tech has a solid understanding of WHY they are doing what they are doing, the basic math of the trade and enough experience to spot most problems with their senses before they reach for a tool at all.

 However… there are some cases when you need a specialty tool.
 You need it so much that you cannot do your job without a good one (Leak detectors and micron gauges come to mind).
 In some rare cases, the cheap version of a tool and the high-end version are so different that you are at a real disadvantage if you don’t have the quality version.

 There are multiple manufacturers who have come out with wireless pressure probe technology.
 Up until recently, I couldn’t get over the fact that you cannot use these probes for charging and recovery… why would you want a separate tool set in addition to your gauge manifold?

 Well… I think I finally get it.
 Here are some reasons that others have given me that have me seeing the light.

 One big advantage is you can use the probes to check a system charge with no hose losses.
-This is huge for systems with a critical charge (Think Ice Machines), when doing regular preventative maintenance and when hooking up to system to check it during a service call unrelated to charge.
+This is huge for systems with a critical charge (Think Ice Machines), when doing regular preventative maintenance and when hooking up to the system to check it during a service call unrelated to charge.
 Keeping all that charge in the system is a service to the customer and helps save expensive refrigerant.
 You can keep some 90 degree core depressing adaptors or some short hoses to help connect in tight spots .